 Okay, I know it doesn’t count as a “technical” feature but a good looking watch is important, right?
 Well, among outdoor watches, I don’t think that anyone is doing aesthetics as well as the Suunto Core.

-If you don’t like the idea of a smart watch for your outdoor endeavours, you’ll be hard pressed to find a better alternative than the Suunto Core.
+If you don’t like the idea of a smart watch for your outdoor endeavors, you’ll be hard pressed to find a better alternative than the Suunto Core.

 Best For: Adventurers who want the best compass watch with long battery life and an accurate altimeter and barometer.